Quole0812/SpotifyProject/README.md

 ---

 ## Jupyter Notebook Explanation
-The `project_dss.ipynb` contains the SQLite database of the final dataset.
+The `project_data_science_systems.ipynb` contains the SQLite database of the final dataset.

 1. **Creating Table & Reading CSV:**
    The SQLite Database has a table called Songs that holds information such as song (name), artist, peak position, week in charts, category,    winner, duration in milliseconds, explicit, and popularity.
 The data that is inserted into this database is the final dataset `Api_kaggle_final.csv`.